Faculty members are listed under their

 Foreign Language, Bible

-The Quams came to Fergus Falls so their three daughters could attend Hillcrest (their son graduated from high school their last year in Ecuador); also Lowell wanted to finish up his seminary training.
-(Having taught English in Ecuador he also thought it would be interesting to teach Spanish in the U.S.) While still in seminary he was asked by President Brue to come and teach Spanish at Hillcrest and here he is today!
+The Quams came to Fergus Falls so their three daughters could attend Hillcrest (their son graduated from high school their last year in Ecuador).
+Additionally, Lowell had a desire to complete his seminary training.
+Having taught English in Ecuador, he thought it would be interesting to teach Spanish in the U.S. While still in seminary, he was asked by President Brue to come and teach Spanish at Hillcrest.
 After all his travels and experiences around the world, Lowell considers it a privilege to teach and share his faith with students from the U.S. and so many other countries, all in one place.

 A significant verse in Lowell's life is Psalm 103:6, "The Lord is compassionate and gracious, slow to anger, abounding in love."

 Lowell and his family still have a heart for missions and serving others here and abroad.
 His wife, Paula, volunteers as a friend and teacher to Somali immigrants who live nearby.
 Their son Paul, his wife Linnea and their 4 children, and Lowell's youngest daughter Lois live in Washington.
 Lynda and her husband Preston live in Colorado, and Luisa teaches in Ecuador.

 Lowell and Paula worship at Good Shepherd Lutheran Brethren Church.
 Lowell enjoys walking, cross-country skiing, biking, remodeling his house, trying ethnic foods, and fishing.